New patient registration

 Hill View Surgery are always accepting new patients from Rainworth and surrounding areas.

-OR2.
-Complete the Pre-registration form online which will enable us to register you.
+2. Complete the Pre-registration form online, which will enable us to register you IF your NHS number is provided.

 Please note if you complete the pre-registration form online we will still need you to complete some more information at a later date.